Bachelor's Degree in Computer Programming

 • Program Length Most bachelor’s degrees take four years to complete, though some schools offer accelerated programs that take around three years to complete.

-• Online vs. In Person Online programs often offer more flexibility and affordability than on-campus programs, but in-person programs offer more structure and engagement.
+• Online vs. In Person Online computer programmer degrees often offer more flexibility and affordability than on-campus programs, but in-person programs offer more structure and engagement.

 • Location Schools in large cities may offer more job opportunities after graduation than schools in smaller cities